swapsid/swapsid/README.md

 👋 Hi, I’m @swapsid

-👀 I’m am experienced in data analytics, data engineering and web development 🌱 I’m currently learning deep learning, reinforcement learning and visualization story-telling.
+👀 I’m am experienced in data analytics, data engineering and web development.

+🌱 I’m currently learning deep learning, reinforcement learning and visualization story-telling.

 💞️ I’m looking to collaborate on anything related to data.

 📫 How to reach me: swapsid@outlook.com and linked: linkedin.com/in/swapsid/

 <!---